Finch-API/finch-docs/docs/Development-Guides/Rate-Limits.md

 Applications are rate limited on a per `product` basis with the following limits.

-Product | Max requests per minute
+Product | Max requests initiated per minute
 -------|-------------
 `company` | 20
 `directory` | 20